netdawgie/motorsports-react-portfolio/README.md

 ## Project Postmortem

 Working with Copilot was a pleasant experience overall.
-However, I did notice one hallucianation (?).
+However, I did notice one hallucination (?).
 When asking Copilot show full code, then to refactor that code with a change, it would give me a variation.
 I realized I needed to paste existing code and ask it to refactor that to ensure only the refactor was returned.